 </div>

-Each time a new message is received the $watch callback is invoked with the newly-received message.
-What we do in the callback is to unpack the content of the message into three parts (name, timestamp, and details), which are common to all Domotz Webhooks, and insert them at the top of a simple list.
-You can see the result in the following image.
+Each time the system receives a new message the watch callback is invoked with the newly-received message.
+Unpack the content of the message into three parts (name, timestamp, and details) in the callback.
+These parts are common to all Domotz Webhooks.
+Furthermore, insert them at the top of a simple list.
+See the result in the following image:

 Advanced event parsing and automatic reaction

-In the previous example we treated each message in the same way, taking its content and displaying it in a dynamic list.
-If we want to respond to a specific event then we need to define a custom parsing function.
+In the last example, on creating a live event log, each message was treated similarly.
+We took into account the content to display it in a dynamic list.
+If we want to respond to a specific event, we must define a custom parsing function.

-- filter the unrelated webhook events (we are only interested in events named
+- filter out unrelated webhook events (we only want events with the name

 device_rtd

-) - extract the information required to perform a reboot (
+) - extract the information for performing a reboot (

 agent_id